 Costa Rican events also tend to have lots of kids in attendance and this lovely church wedding was no different.
 There was a cotton candy stand and the kids really got into the dancing.
 It was super fun!

-A large reception area was needed for all the guests in attendance and the couple opted for the hotel, Costa Verde.
+A large reception area was needed for all the guests in attendance and the couple opted for the Costa Verde Hotel.
 This is also where they stayed and got ready and the location of the fun airplane photo you’ll see below.
 Costa Verde has an impressive Boeing 727 aircraft that has been transformed into a luxury suite.

 The Day After Session